SPECIALS/EVENTS IN THE AEGEAN SEA

-The Meteora Monasteries east of the Pindos Mountains are located near the city of Kalambaka in Thessaly and are a UNESCO World Heritage Site.
-The unique location of the monasteries, which were built on high sandstone rocks and seem to float on foggy days, is already fascinating.
-One of the 24 monasteries, of which only six still exist today (two for nuns, four for monks), is the Great Meteoron Monastery.
+The Meteora Monasteries, east of the Pindos Mountains, are located near the city of Kalambaka in Thessaly and are a UNESCO World Heritage Site.
+The unique location of the monasteries, which were built on high sandstone cliffs seeming to float on foggy days, is fascinating in itself.
+One of the 24 original monasteries, of which only six still exist today (two for nuns, four for monks), is the Great Meteoron Monastery Megaló Metéoro.

-Like a medieval skyscraper, it towers on a sandstone column 613 m above sea level and is the oldest of all the monasteries built there.
-Founded in 1344 by Athanasios, it is with 60.000 m2 the largest monastery of Meteora.
-The rock got its name Metéoro from Athanasios, which means 'high up'.
+Like a medieval skyscraper, it towers 613m above sea level on a sandstone column and is the oldest of all the monasteries built there.
+Founded in 1344 by Athanasios, it is, with an area of 60.000 m2, the largest monastery of Meteora.
+The rock formation was given its name, Metéoro, by Athanasios, which means 'high up'.

-Athanasios was the founder of the monastery, he also laid down the rules for monastic life, which all monks followed from then on.
-For this reason, the foundation of this monastery is considered a turning point, from which the derivation of the term Metamórphosis (transformation) comes.
+Athanasios was the founder of the monastery.
+He also determined the rules for monastic life, which, from then on, all monks followed.
+For this reason, the establishment of this monastery is considered a turning point from which the derivation of the term Metamórphosis (transformation) originates.

 Until 1923 the monastery could only be reached by rope ladders or a winch with a net.
-Today a stone staircase with 143 steps and a tunnel leads into the building complex.
-You will be rewarded with fabulous views for the staircase ascent.
+Today, a stone staircase with 143 steps and a tunnel leads into the building complex.
+After ascending the many stairs you will be rewarded with fabulous views.

-But also the interior of the monastery holds true treasures of the medieval times: in the main church in the central inner courtyard magnificent frescoes from 1552 are preserved.
+The interior of the monastery also holds true treasures of the Middle Ages: in the main church in the central inner courtyard magnificent frescoes from 1552 have been preserved.
 Also worth seeing is the hermit cave of Athanasius at the entrance of the monastery.
-You should catch a glimpse of the old refectory of the monks, where a table from the 16th century is preserved, partly with the original tableware.
-Equally interesting are the many religious golden wood carvings and a visit to the old kitchen, whose walls are still blackened with soot.
-You can even admire the original bread oven in this room.
-A journey back in time to the 14th century.
+You should likewise catch a glimpse of the monk’s old refectory, where a table from the 16th century is remains, partially decked with the original tableware.
+Equally interesting are the many religious golden wood carvings as well as a visit to the old kitchen, whose walls are still blackened with soot.
+Here the original bread oven can be admired.
+A true journey back in time to the 14th century.

-It all started here in Megalo Meteoro.
-A complex of Greek Orthodox monasteries was gradually built around the complex, making Meteora an important spiritual center worldwide to this day.
+Everything started here in the Megalo Meteoro.
+Around the original monastery a complex of Greek Orthodox monasteries were gradually built, which still today make Meteora an important spiritual centre worldwide.

-Please note that during a visit you must dress accordingly: arms and shoulders covered, men must wear long trousers and women even long skirts.
-Each of the monasteries has a rest day on a different day, so never all are open at the same time.
+Please note that during your visit you must dress accordingly: arms and shoulders should be covered, men must wear long trousers and women long skirts.
+Each of the monasteries has a rest day on a different day, so they are never all open on the same day.

 Entrance fee: 3 euro/person